QCD Vacuum Energy and Its Implication for Quark Nugget Stability: Introduction

-Our paper is organized as follows.
-In Section~\ref{sec:QCD-vacuum}, we define the QCD vacuum energy in terms of the QCD trace anomaly and investigate it from the four perspectives mentioned above, with the details of the EQCD formulas presented in Appendix~\ref{sec:EQCD} and those of the hot $SU(3)$ LQCD fit in Appendix~\ref{sec:SU3}.
-After that, we discuss the issue of quark matter stability using the previously obtained results and exclude the existence of both stable 2- and 2+1-flavor quark matter in Section~\ref{sec:quark-matter}.
-Finally, we discuss and conclude our study in Section~\ref{sec:conclusions}.
+This paper is organized as follows.
+In Section~\ref{sec:QCDVE}, we review the QCD vacuum energy and derive theoretical and/or data-driven bounds on it using the methods mentioned previously: the GMOR relation, the NSVZ low-energy theorem, and the fitting to LQCD equations of state, with the explicit HpQCD formulas for the quark-gluon plasma pressure listed in Appendix~\ref{sec:HpQCD}.
+In Section~\ref{sec:QM}, we discuss the existence of both stable 2+1- and 2-flavor quark nuggets and find that, under the assumptions of complete deconfinement and zero quark and gluon condensates, they are both excluded using $\mathcal{O}(g^4)$ pQCD calculations, the validity of which is discussed in Appendix~\ref{sec:NLO}.
+Finally, we conclude our study in Section~\ref{sec:conclusions}.